isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 ‟What a pity, for this little child…”

-I had some nasty words for a mother like that.‟I don’t like it.
+I had some nasty words for a mother like that. ‟I don’t like it.
 I don’t want you to visit me.
 All you do is sob and sob.
 I’m the one who wants to cry!
 You came here to cheer me up, didn’t you?”

 Later, I preferred that my father visit me alone.